Feeds:

 DEVELOPMENT NEWS

-Actress Ahna O’Reilly (The Help and Fruitvale Station) has landed the lead role in The CW drama pilot called Identity that centers on Mia (O’Reilly), a grounded, whip-smart but restless young New Yorker who finds her world upended when she learns she needs an organ transplant to survive and her only living relative is a newfound half-brother from a wealthy and powerful family in Charleston, SC.
-She connects with the family only to find they’re the target of a CIA investigation, and the agency wants her as their newest informant.
-Her loyalty and morality are tested as she slowly builds a case against the family who saved her life.
+Irish actor Stephen Hagan (BBC’s Injustice) has joined the cast of The CW drama pilot Identity that centers on Mia (Ahna O’Reilly from The Help), a young New Yorker who learns she needs an organ transplant to survive and her only living relative is a newfound half-brother, Davis (Matt Barr from Hellcats and Hatfields and McCoys), the charming, privileged only son of a wealthy and powerful Charleston family.
+She connects with them only to find they’re the target of a CIA investigation for involvement in domestic terrorism, and the agency wants her as their newest informant.
+Hagan will play Jasper, Davis’ handsome, mysterious, and magnetic best friend who has chemistry with Mia from the moment the meet.
 (Nellie Andreeva at Deadline)

 BOX OFFICE NEWS